alttpo/bsnes-as/README.md

 Memory
 ------

-All definitions in this section are defined in the `SNES::Bus` namespace, e.g. `SNES::Bus::read_u8`.
+All definitions in this section are defined in the `bus` namespace, e.g. `bus::read_u8`.

-* `uint8 read_u8(uint32 addr)` - reads a `uint8` value from the given bus address (24-bit)
+* `uint8 bus::read_u8(uint32 addr)` - reads a `uint8` value from the given bus address (24-bit)
-* `uint16 read_u16(uint32 addr0, uint32 addr1)` - reads a `uint16` value from the given bus addresses, using `addr0` for the low byte and `addr1` for the high byte. `addr0` and `addr1` can be any address or even the same address. `addr0` is always read before `addr1` is read.
+* `uint16 bus::read_u16(uint32 addr0, uint32 addr1)` - reads a `uint16` value from the given bus addresses, using `addr0` for the low byte and `addr1` for the high byte. `addr0` and `addr1` can be any address or even the same address. `addr0` is always read before `addr1` is read. no clock cycles are advanced between reads.
-* `void write_u8(uint32 addr, uint8 data)` - writes a `uint8` value to the given bus address (24-bit)
+* `void bus::write_u8(uint32 addr, uint8 data)` - writes a `uint8` value to the given bus address (24-bit)

+Reads and writes are done on the main bus and clock cycles are not advanced during read or write.

 PPU Frame Access
 ----------------

 Globals:
-  * `SNES::PPU::Frame SNES::PPU::frame { get; }` - global read-only property representing the current rendered PPU frame that is ready to swap to the display.
+  * `ppu::Frame ppu::frame { get; }` - global read-only property representing the current rendered PPU frame that is ready to swap to the display.
 Contains methods and properties that allow for drawing things on top of the frame.
-  * `uint16 SNES::rgb(uint8 r, uint8 g, uint8 b)` - function used to construct 15-bit RGB color values; each color channel is a 5-bit value between 0..31.
+  * `uint16 ppu::rgb(uint8 r, uint8 g, uint8 b)` - function used to construct 15-bit RGB color values; each color channel is a 5-bit value between 0..31.

 Notes:
   * Coordinate system used: x = 0 up to 512 from left to right, y = 0 up to 480 from top to bottom; both coordinates depend on scaling settings, interlace mode, etc.
   * `uint16` type is used for representing 15-bit RGB colors, where each color channel is allocated 5 bits each, from least-significant bits for blue, to most-significant bits for red.
 The most significant bit of the `uint16` value for color should always be `0`. `0x7fff` is full-white and `0x0000` is full black.
   * alpha channel is represented in a `uint8` type as a 5-bit value between 0..31 where 0 is completely transparent and 31 is completely opaque.
   * alpha blending equation is `[src_rgb*src_a + dst_rgb*(31 - src_a)] / 31`
-  * `SNES::PPU::DrawOp` - enum of drawing operations used to draw pixels; available drawing operations are:
+  * `ppu::draw_op` - enum of drawing operations used to draw pixels; available drawing operations are:
-     * `SNES::PPU::DrawOp::op_solid` - draw solid pixels, ignoring alpha (default)
+     * `ppu::draw_op::op_solid` - draw solid pixels, ignoring alpha (default)
-     * `SNES::PPU::DrawOp::op_alpha` - draw new pixels alpha-blended with existing pixels
+     * `ppu::draw_op::op_alpha` - draw new pixels alpha-blended with existing pixels
-     * `SNES::PPU::DrawOp::op_xor` - XORs new pixel color value with existing pixel color value
+     * `ppu::draw_op::op_xor` - XORs new pixel color value with existing pixel color value

-`SNES::PPU::Frame` properties:
+`ppu::Frame` properties:
   * `int y_offset { get; set; }` - property to adjust Y-offset of drawing functions (default = +8; skips top overscan area so that x=0,y=0 is top-left of visible screen)
-  * `SNES::PPU::DrawOp draw_op { get; set; }` - current drawing operation used to draw pixels
+  * `ppu::draw_op draw_op { get; set; }` - current drawing operation used to draw pixels
   * `uint16 color { get; set; }` - current color for drawing with (0..0x7fff)
   * `uint8 alpha { get; set; }` - current alpha value for drawing with (0..31)
   * `int font_height { get; set; }` - current font height in pixels; valid values are 8 or 16 (default = 8).

-`SNES::PPU::Frame` methods:
+`ppu::Frame` methods:
   * `uint16 read_pixel(int x, int y)` - gets the 15-bit RGB color at the x,y coordinate in the PPU frame
   * `void pixel(int x, int y, uint16 color)` - sets the 15-bit RGB color at the x,y coordinate in the PPU frame
   * `void hline(int lx, int ty, int w)` - draws a horizontal line